-Personalized Site Visit and Preliminary Air Quality Assessment for Your Lab
+Personalized Site Visit and Preliminary Environmental Assessment for Your Lab

-We are visiting clinics in person to share insight and lessons-learned from over 20 years of clinical study by CEO and founder, Dr. Kathryn C. Worrilow, on the relationship between a wide array of airborne contamination sources that adversely affect IVF lab function and outcomes—despite most clinics having strong protocols in place to guard against contamination, maintain positive air pressure in sensitive areas, and employ air filtration units.
-Even ISO5 cleanroom standards are susceptible to certain airborne threats that can bypass HEPA/ULPA filtration and other preventative measures like culturing under oil.
+We are visiting programs in person to share insight and lessons-learned from over 25 years of clinical study by CEO and founder, Dr. Kathryn C. Worrilow, on the relationship between a wide array of airborne contamination sources that adversely affect IVF laboratory function and outcomes—despite most programs having strong protocols in place to guard against contamination, maintain positive air pressure in sensitive areas, and employ air filtration units.
+Even ISO5 cleanroom standards are susceptible to certain airborne threats that can bypass HEPA/ULPA/UV filtration and other preventative measures as in culturing in a “closed” environment.

-The visits are typically 2-3 hours – to allow for the real-time air testing – within which we give a presentation to the clinic’s team, do a quick physical examination of the air handling units around the building, host a discussion of the results we collect during the visit and suggested steps for potential improvement.
+The visits are typically 2-4 hours – to allow for the real-time air testing – within which we give a presentation to the program’s team, do a quick physical examination of the air handling units around the building, host a discussion of the results we collect during the visit and suggested steps for potential improvement.

 We also deliver a educational and informative results report that outlines what we found working well, opportunities that exist, and additional information on airborne contamination threats and how to respond to them.